 Tram and train drivers oversee the onboard customer area with CCTV cameras at all times.

-CCTV footage can also be retrieved to investigate an incident and is often used by SAPOL.
+All CCTV footage can also be retrieved to investigate an incident and is often used by SAPOL in the identification and apprehension of offenders.

 Lighting continues to be upgraded at stations across the network and 24 hour emergency phones continue to provide access to a live operator.
 Using an emergency phone immediately activates CCTV recording the area around the phone.